Most people don’t really know or understand how to use these types of accounts to reduce their taxes and help pay for health care expenses.

 As of 2011, the Affordable Care Act prohibited using HRA funds to pay for over-the-counter medications.
-However, the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) act changed that so that many more products can now be purchased with HRA funds.
+However, the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) act changed that and you can now purchase many more products with HRA funds.
 The CARES act is permanent and won’t change even when the COVID-19 crisis ends.

 Medical expenses covered include: